 Character #4 – The Three-Eyed Raven – Empowerment Through Understanding

-Ah, the Three Eyed Raven.
-Sometimes he’s a man, sometimes he’s a bird, and sometimes he’s a tree cave.
-No matter what form he takes, he exists within the Game of Thrones universe to enlighten others with wisdom and context.
-He is a greenseer, meaning he has the ability to see visions of the past and future, and he uses this gift to guide another character in the show (Bran Stark) as he explores his own visions of the past.
-The Three Eyed Raven does not shy away from sharing painful dreams with Bran in an effort to help him understand why and how events unfolded.
-And that’s all I’ll say about that, because I know some people at Emplify are still deeply affected by the final happenings of season 6.
+Ah, the Three-Eyed Raven (formerly known as Bran Stark).
+Sometimes he’s a boy, sometimes he’s a bird, and sometimes he’s a tree cave.
+No matter what form he takes, he exists within the GOT universe to enlighten others with wisdom and context.
+He is a greenseer, meaning he has the ability to see visions of the past and future, and he uses this gift to guide others as he explores his own visions of the past.

 So what’s the connection to company culture?
 Well, in order to know how to truly create positive change within your organization, you need a resource who can provide you with the right wisdom at the right time to know exactly what your company culture’s purpose is.
 Even if the visions you receive are painful, they should give you the insights and empowerment you need to engage your team.